Have heard of BlaBlaCar?

 BlaBlaCar was born from a personal need.

-During the Christmas time in 2003, Frederic Mazzella, co-founder and CEO of BlaBlaCar, committed to go home for Christmas.
+During the Christmas time in 2003, Frederic Mazzella, co-founder and CEO of BlaBlaCar, committed to going home for Christmas.
 But, since he was super busy with his work at Kabira Technologies, he had left his travel plan to last minute.

 With the French trains fully booked in the holiday seasons, and only a couple of days to go until the holiday season arrives, he started to worry.